Hip Dysplasia

 • Left Hip 64% (when unilateral)

-Hip dysplasia can be managed both surgically and non-surgically, however non-surgical management should be attempted prior to surgical intervention.
+Doctors manage hip dysplasia both surgically and non-surgically, but they usually attempt non-surgical management first.
 Treatment can be dependent on the type of dysplasia, and the age of diagnosis.

 Non-surgical treatment: